IsraelThompson7/BeeTee/README.md

-##Settings
+##Requirements

 * iOS 7 and greater
 * iOS 7 compatible device (does not working on the simulator)
 * Xcode 5 and greater
-* Right placed header files (see Preparations)
+* Correctly placed header files (see Preparations)

+Except the GUI the iOS works also fine for iOS 5 and 6.
+But take care about the path (see next paragraph).

 ##Preparations

 * Find the folder, e.g. by terminal
 <pre><code>open /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS7.0.sdk/System/Library/PrivateFrameworks/BluetoothManager.framework</code></pre>
 * Extract the Headers.zip archive and add the extracted folder `Headers` which includes `BluetoothManager.h` and `BluetoothDevice.h` in the directory above.
 * Restart Xcode

-Remarks: The folder can differ: Please take care about your iOS version.
+The folder can differ: Please take care about your iOS version!

 ##The BluetoothManager.framework